George Savage M.D.

 Passionate about healthcare access in underserved environments, since 2007 Dr. Savage volunteers annually as a physician with Ethiopia ACT, meeting medical needs of the poor of Addis Ababa.

 George Savage holds a BS in Biomedical Engineering (Boston University), an MD (Tufts University) and an MBA (Stanford University).
-He is licensed to practice medicine in the state of California and in Ethiopia.
+He is licensed to practice medicine in California, Florida and in Ethiopia.